dburriss/dburriss.github.io/_posts/2018-09-08-functional-structural-impedance-mismatch.md

 ## Describing behavior

 Regardless of what discipline you come from, most people can gain a fair amount of information from a well drawn flow chart.
 Flow charts are pretty great behavioral diagrams that tell you how a system accomplishes something, regardless of whether that system is physical or digital.
-What is great about these kind of diagrams is that they give you an indication of how a system accomplishes something *through time*.
+What is great about these kinds of diagrams is that they give you an indication of how a system accomplishes something *through time*.
 They are very intuitive for us to understand how a system behaves.
-And if you think about it, understanding how a system behaves (or should behave) is one of the most important things we as a developer need to know to maintain and enhance a software system.
+And if you think about it, understanding how a system behaves (or should behave) is one of the most important things we as developers need to know to maintain and enhance a software system.

 ![Allocation flow chart](/img/posts/2018/functional-process.jpg)